sergiosolorzano/CNN-bayesian-share-price-prediction/README.md

-this repo has moved to xx. and will be deleted.
+this repo has been [moved](https://github.com/sergiosolorzano/financial-asset-gap-risk-nn-prediction) and will be deleted.